z3hunter/noonlight2-hass/README.md

 - Test with the original Konnected.io integration to isolate issues

 ## Todo
-- Check phone number format and show error message if invalid (1NPANXXXXXX)
-- Remove dependencies on the python noonlight package
-- Add support for the "Instruction" field
+- Add support for multiple contacts
 - Add support for the "Cancel" function of the alarm
 - Allow to clear the alarm status from client side (force turn off switch)

+### Low priority todo
+- Check phone number format and show error message if invalid (1NPANXXXXXX)
 - Add support for the "Other" type of emergency
+- Remove dependencies on the python noonlight package

 ## Warnings & Disclaimers